edinardo/powershift/README.md

 ./gactions list --project [YOUT_PROJECT_ID]
 ```

-* Download the json representation of your action:
+* Download the JSON representation of your action (without this step, the file on the repository points to the original server is up and running, not to your code):

 ```
 ./gactions get --project [YOUR_PROJECT_ID] --version draft > action.json
 ```

-* Edit the json to extract the only object from its array, and remove the nested “googleFulfillments” object.
+* Edit the JSON to extract the only object from its array, and remove the nested “googleFulfillments” object.
 * Push your fixed action into test:

 ```